There is a lot for children to absorb at the start of a school year.

 Be understanding and try and give them some advice without saying too much.
 This is a normal developmental stage so reassure them it is ok to be sad and that it will get better with time as friendships evolve.

 A changing group dynamic is different to bullying, which is repeated verbal, emotional or physical abuse intended to hurt, frighten or threaten another.
-Parenting SA has a useful guide on supporting children who are being bullied at school.

 Tips for kids on forming friendships: